AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 The payload contains a series of one or more OBU elements.
 The design allows for a combination of aggregation and fragmentation of OBUs, i.e., a set of OBU elements in which the first and/or last element is a fragment of an OBU.

 The length field is encoded using leb128.
-Leb128 is defined in the AV1 specification, and provides for a variable-sized, byte-oriented encoding of non- negative integers where the first bit of each (little-endian) byte indicates whether or not additional bytes are used in the representation (AV1, Section 4.10.5).
+Leb128 is defined in the AV1 specification, and provides for a variable-sized, byte-oriented encoding of non-negative integers where the first bit of each (little-endian) byte indicates whether or not additional bytes are used in the representation (AV1, Section 4.10.5).

 Whether or not the first and/or last OBU element is a fragment of an OBU is signaled in the aggregation header.
 Fragmentation may occur regardless of how the W field is set.